GrahamDumpleton-abandoned/mod_wsgi-docs/developer-guides/debugging-techniques.rst

 The set of WSGI request environment variables will also show the WSGI variables indicating whether process is multithreaded and whether the process group is multiprocess or not.
-For a more complete explanation of what that means see documentation of :doc:`ProcessesAndThreading`.
+For a more complete explanation of what that means see:

+* :doc:`processes-and-threading`

 Tracking Request and Response
 -----------------------------